Sunday, December 30, 2018

 Funnily enough, the tumblr AI hasn't flagged these videos yet.
 I like to think that with all the furious posting that's happened in response to the ban, the AI has been kept so busy it didn't have time to watch videos.

-👀 The Outdoor Co-Ed Pulp Fiction Appreciation Society (OCTPFAS).
+👀 The Outdoor Co-Ed Topless Pulp Fiction Appreciation Society (OCTPFAS).
 Hope I got that name right.
 Making generous use of the fact that in New York going topless is legal for all genders due to equality laws, the OCTPFAS engaged in public activities and have created a huge amount of photos that were everywhere on tumblr, but are bound to disappear.
 In 2016 they performed Shakespeare's The Tempest outdoors and with not very many costumes.
 Follow their amazing Wordpress blog.

 👀 Naked yoga - I never quite saw the point of yoga, but since tumblr told me that you can do it without clothes, it makes a lot more sense to me.